-If the Respondent agrees to acknowledge the violation(s) occurred by choosing option 1, and the Complainant does not choose option 2, the Director will send a Notice of Resolution by Violation Agreement to both Parties, which includes the Investigation Report and the Action Plan.
+If the Respondent agrees to acknowledge the violation(s) occurred by choosing option 1, and the Complainant does not choose option 2, the University will send a Notice of Resolution by Violation Agreement and Action Plan to both Parties.
 This Notice will also describe the parties' right to appeal the Action Plan.
 Either party may appeal the Action Plan.